 - Power Plant Performance.
 Our Energy Services segment delivers multiple solutions to optimize power plant assets and mitigate risk.
 We have also developed proprietary products to support the power industry, including our EtaPROTM software, installed in nearly every electricity-generating power plant in North America, as well as our Virtual PlantTM and other software applications for the power generation industry. - Alternative Fueling Station Design and Engineering.
-We provide engineering design, permitting and construction of alternative fuel stations, including liquefied natural gas (LNG), liquid to compressed natural gas (LCNG) and hydrogen fueling stations for private fleets and public-access stations in the United States.
-We also provide maintenance services for alternative fueling stations, as well as supply fuel and equipment.

-- Technical Support.
+We provide engineering design, permitting and construction of alternative fuel stations, including liquefied natural gas (LNG), liquid to compressed natural gas (LCNG) and hydrogen fueling stations for vehicle fleets and public-access stations in the United States.
+We also provide maintenance services for alternative fueling stations, as well as supply equipment. - Technical Support.
 Services in this area include procedure writing and configuration control for capital intensive facilities, plant start-up assistance, logistics support (e.g., inventory management and control), implementation and engineering assistance for facility or process modifications, facility management for high technology training environments, staff augmentation and help-desk support for standard and customized client desktop applications. - Environmental Services.
-We help public and government manufacturing and processing plants develop strong environmental programs, assess their sites, perform remediation measures, build environmentally sensitive facilities and perform other services in regard to air and water quality, hazardous waste and the stewardship of natural resources.
+We provide environment engineering services, including the development and management of site environmental remediation plans and perform other services in regard to air and water quality, hazardous waste and the stewardship of natural resources.